About

 Media Coverage

-And I have been quoted in or interviewed by mainstream media such as The GuardianEl Mundo, Bloomberg, New York Times, Frankfurter Allgemeine Wirtschaft and The Toronto Star.
+I have been quoted or interviewed by mainstream media like The GuardianEl Mundo, Bloomberg, New York Times, Frankfurter Allgemeine Wirtschaft and The Toronto Star.

 Locally, I have been quoted by China DailyBeijing Review, Xinhua, CCTV and Shanghai Daily.
 I have also been cited in trade media such as Drinks Business, Wine Business International, Jancis RobinsonDecanter and Wines and Vines.